Destructor169/Image-Encryption-Decryption-using-Chaos-Theory/README.md

 Write a computer program to perform the encryption method for a sample image signal.
 Successfully retrieve the original signal by decrypting the encryption using the reverse procedure.
-Determine the computational time and efficiency of the method This project was done as a Course Project alongside two fellow students, Archit Dhakar and Aditya Kumar.
+Determine the computational time and efficiency of the method This project was done as a Course Project alongside two fellow students, Archit Dhakar and Aryan Sahu.
 This was done in the course MA203: Numerical Methods, guided by Professor Dilip Srinivas Sundaram and Professor Aksha Vatwani.